 Supervision of Foster Carers

 All approved foster carers will have an allocated, suitably qualified Supervising Social Worker.
 The allocated social worker is responsible for supervising and supporting carers, ensuring that they have the necessary guidance, support and direction to maintain a quality service, including safe caring practices.
 This will include an understanding that they must work within the National Standards and the agencies policies, procedures and guidance.
+The supervising social worker should provide effective support and challenge through the supervision and review processes to ensure that carers are providing high-quality care.
 The child's allocated social worker should be contacted for specific advice or support in relation to the child and their Care Plan and Placement Plan.

 The supervising social worker must also ensure that the foster carers' training and development needs are identified, and that newly approved carers work towards completing the Training, Support and Development Standards for Foster Carers Workbook.
 They also have the responsibility to ensure foster carers are familiar and made aware of new policies and guidance.